NedyUdombat/nedyudombat/README.md

 Finally got around to setting this up!
 I am a software engineer(gun-man) who gives bugs tough times and sleepless nights. (sike!!! :sweat_smile:).

 ⚡️ **What do I do, you ask?**
-- I am currently responsible for waging war against bugs at [Enle](http://enle.co/).
+- I am currently responsible for waging war against bugs at my organization.
 - I battle impostor syndrome by writing on [LogRocket](https://blog.logrocket.com/author/nedyudombat/) and [Dev.to](https://dev.to/nedyudombat)
 - Build cool tools in my spare time.
 Check out my VScode theme: [Lights-Out](https://marketplace.visualstudio.com/items?itemName=nedy.lights-out)
-- I love to collaborate on creating free tools and libraries.
+- I love to collaborate on creating developer focused tools and libraries.

 📫 **How to reach me:**